Hawaii wildfires raze resort city on Maui island, killing dozens | Science-Environment

 - United States

-A wildfire that swept through the resort town of Lahaina on Hawaii's Maui island has killed at least 36 people, authorities said, while leaving smoldering ruins in its wake and forcing thousands to flee the onetime capital of the Hawaiian Kingdom.
+A wildfire that swept through the resort town of Lahaina on Hawaii's Maui island has killed at least 36 people, authorities said on Thursday, leaving behind smoldering ruins and forcing thousands to flee the onetime capital of the Hawaiian Kingdom.
 Video footage showed neighborhoods and businesses razed and vehicles burned to a crisp across the western side of the U.S. island as the wildfires cut off most roads out of Lahaina.
 The town is one of Maui's prime attractions, drawing 2 million tourists to the island each year, or about 80 percent of its visitors.

 Maui resident Dustin Kaleiopu said his family, now relocated to the other side of the island, had only had minutes to evacuate and lost two generational family homes to the flames.
 "There are still so many people that we are unable get in touch with, and that still remains true for many families here," Kaleiopu said in an interview on NBC News' "Today" program.
 "Everyone I know is now homeless."

-Hawaii Lieutenant Governor Sylvia Luke said late on Wednesday that officials were still assessing the damage.
-"It will be a long road to recovery," she said.
+Most of the roughly 400 evacuees at a shelter in central Maui had arrived in shock, with an "empty look," said Dr. Gerald Tariao Montano, a pediatrician who volunteered to work a 6-hour shift on Wednesday night.
+"Some haven't fully grasped that they lost everything," he told Reuters early on Thursday morning.
+He made a plea for donations of clothes, supplies, food, baby formula, and diapers: "We need everything and fast."

+Hawaii Governor Josh Green told KHON 2, a local Fox affiliate, that he would tour the devastation on Maui on Thursday morning.
+Wiping away tears, he said the next few days' search and rescue efforts would be "incredibly traumatizing" as firefighters discovered more victims.
+"We will need to rebuild the entirety of Lahaina, I believe," he said.
+Green said Hawaii had not seen such widespread disaster and death since 1960, one year after it became a U.S. state, when a tsunami killed 61 people.

 President Joe Biden on Thursday approved a disaster declaration for Hawaii, allowing affected individuals and business owners to apply for federal housing and economic recovery grants, the White House said in a statement.
-In a call with Hawaii's governor, Biden also expressed his deep condolences for the lives lost and vast destruction of land and property, the White House said.
+In a call with Hawaii's governor, Biden mourned the lives lost and vast destruction of land and property, the White House said.

-The cause of the Maui wildfires had yet to be determined, but the National Weather Service said a mix of dry vegetation, strong winds, and low humidity fueled the fast-moving conflagration.
+The cause of the Maui wildfires has yet to be determined, but the National Weather Service said a mix of dry vegetation, strong winds, and low humidity fueled the fast-moving conflagration.
 Wildfires occur every year in Hawaii, according to Thomas Smith, an environmental geography professor at the London School of Economics and Political Science, but this year's fires are burning faster and bigger than usual.
-He blamed the low rainfall, higher temperatures and nearby storm systems, which whipped up winds.

 THREE SEPARATE BLAZES Firefighters were battling three separate blazes on the island, officials said late on Wednesday night, without providing further details.
 Fires also destroyed parts of Kula, a residential area in the inland Upcountry region, and Kihei in South Maui.

 As of early Thursday, the tracking site Poweroutage.us reported about 11,000 homes and businesses were without power on Maui, which has a year-round population of 165,000.
-The wildfires spread quickly through populated areas of Lahaina, a city of about 13,000 people.
+The wildfires took most of Lahaina's residents and visitors by surprise, spreading quickly into the center of town.

 Julius Limbaga, 38, woke up from a nap on Tuesday when he smelled smoke in his Lahaina apartment, the Honolulu Star-Advertiser reported.
 "The fire was so fast and in just a blink of an eye it was everywhere," Limbaga said.
 He told the newspaper that he doused himself with water and ran to the Lahaina harbor, his rubber slippers melting as he ran.
 The Coast Guard rescued him from the harbor waters and took him to be treated for burns on his feet and legs.

-A Lahaina resident who had lost his home but stayed in town to help saw bodies floating by the seawall in the harbor, Hawaii News Now (HNN) reported.
+A Lahaina resident, who had lost his home but stayed in town to help, saw bodies floating by the seawall in the harbor, Hawaii News Now (HNN) reported.
 The U.S. Coast Guard asked boaters to look for anyone still in the waters off Lahaina where people jumped in to avoid the flames.
-More than 2,100 people were being housed at the county's four emergency shelters, the news site said.
+More than 2,100 people were being housed at the island's four emergency shelters, the news site said.
 At least 20 people suffered serious burns, and several were airlifted to Oahu for medical treatment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)